 It is a plant which is used geothermal energy to produce electricity.

-Geothermal plants extract the thermal energy from the earth’s crust.
-Produces geothermal power and use in various industries.
+Geothermal plants extract thermal energy from the earth’s crust.
+Produces geothermal power and uses it in various industries.

 Let us see, simple schematics of a geothermal power plant.

-Before the understanding of the working principle, we will learn the different components of the geothermal power plants.
+Before understanding the working principle, we will learn the different components of geothermal power plants.

 It consists of,